icrm-org/icrm-new/bylaws/index.md

 of ICRM.

 `10.3` — A Coordinator for each working group shall be chosen by majority vote of the delegates.
-If the elected Coordinator is not already a member of ICRM, he or she shall automatically be an associate member during term in office.
+If the elected Coordinator is not already a member of ICRM, they shall automatically be an associate member during term in office.

 `10.4` — The need for the continuation of existing working groups shall be reviewed every two years by the delegates at a General Meeting on the basis of a